Calculate your SIP ReturnsExplore

 When you invest in shares below 50 rupees, here are a few factors to remember.

-• It is better to avoid these stocks if you are investing in the short term.
-These stocks are better for long-term investors.
+• Avoid these stocks if you are investing in the short term.
+They are better for long-term investors.

 • Don’t select stocks blindly.
-Before investing, it is essential to study the investment strategies and choose one that suits your style.
+Before investing, studying the investment strategies and choosing one that suits your style is essential.
 Value investing is a principle where investors select undervalued stocks of companies with significant growth potential.

 • Check the financials of the company before investing.